basement game room outfitted with pool table and couch

 If your leisure time is spent adventuring in other worlds, where better to command your party than from your own high-tech gaming headquarters?
 Whether you adventure on Hyrule, the Starship Enterprise or WoW, you’ll want the right atmosphere and all the creature comforts you need to keep you focused on winning.
 That means a dedicated gaming station — or more than one if you game with friends.
 Tuck a table and chairs into a corner for planning or tabletop gaming, and add LED strip lighting with color change modes to keep things interesting.
 Don’t forget to plan in floor space for VR gaming so you can really get into the action.

 The good old-fashioned family playroom is making a resurgence as families opt to spend more leisure time together.
-Make the most of available space with smart storage solutions for toys, board games and play equipment.
+This area should feature large tables, comfortable seating and plenty of bright task lighting to accommodate extended sessions of gaming or intricate model assembly.
+Make the most of available space with smart storage solutions like chests, shelves and drawers for toys, board games, manuals, miniatures and play equipment.
 Furnish the room with cozy chairs arranged for easy conversation and a game table that easily converts from table tennis to Trivial Pursuit.

 Evoke the atmosphere of your favorite pub with a few deft touches.
 Keep the lighting cozy and decorate with kitschy liquor adverts.
 Install a bar, complete with kegs and taps if that’s your vibe, and provide comfortable bar chairs for hanging out.
 Add a pool table — with the appropriate lamp above it, of course — and tile one wall with thick cork tiles as a backdrop for dartboards.